National Borders vs Global Web: Regulation’s Future

 Implications for Businesses and Network Operators

 Organizations operating online must prepare for stricter oversight and evolving technical requirements.
 Businesses should focus on compliance readiness, cybersecurity resilience, and responsible IP resource planning.
-Understanding IPv4 scarcity and growth is increasingly important as address availability tightens globally.
+The challenges of address availability are clearly described.
+The relationship between internet expansion and IPv4 shortages is explained.

 Key preparation steps include: